ArcanaFramework/pydra2app/docs/source/data_model.rst

             ├── t1w_mprage
             └── t2w_space

-IDs for group, member and timepoint can be inferred from the subject and session IDs, by providing the frequency of the ID to decompose and a regular-expression (in Python syntax) to decompose it with.
+IDs for group, member and visit can be inferred from the subject and session IDs, by providing the frequency of the ID to decompose and a regular-expression (in Python syntax) to decompose it with.
 The regular expression should contain named groups that correspond to row frequencies of